Why Dog Dental Care Matters More Than You Think

 Day 8-9: Let Them Investigate

-Put toothpaste on the brush and let your dog lick it.
-Do not try to brush yet.
-Just let them get comfortable with the texture and presence of the brush near their face.
+Now it's time to bring out the actual brush.
+Put some toothpaste on the bristles and let your dog lick it off.
+That's it.
+Don't try to scrub anything yet.
+Just let them get comfortable with this weird plastic stick near their face.

 Day 10-12: Brush the Front Teeth

-Gently brush the outer surfaces of the front teeth using small circular motions.
+Gently brush the outer surfaces of the front teeth in small circles.
 Angle the bristles at about 45 degrees toward the gumline.
-Brush for only 10 to 15 seconds, then reward.
+Stop after 10 to 15 seconds.
+Give them a treat.

 Day 13-14: Extend to All Teeth

 Gradually work your way back to the premolars and molars.
-Focus on the outer surfaces -- dogs rarely get significant tartar buildup on the inner surfaces because their tongue does a reasonable job of keeping those areas clean.
+Focus only on the outer surfaces.
+Dogs rarely get heavy tartar on the inside of their teeth.
+(Getting a brush on the inside of a dog's mouth is nearly impossible anyway, so that's a relief.)
+Their tongue actually does a decent job keeping that side clean.

 Phase 3: Establishing a Routine